The CSMA/CD Mechanism Explained

 carrier sense

-If a device doesn’t sense a frame on the wire, it transmits its own frame.
+If a device doe not detect a frame on the wire, it transmits its own.
 If it finds a frame on the wire, it will wait till the transmission is over.

 Multiple Access

 If two or more devices simultaneously sense the wire and see no frame, they place their frames on the wire.
 This situation is called Multiple Access.
-The more devices you place on an Ethernet segment, the more it will happen.
+The more devices you place on an Ethernet segment, the more likely it is to happen.
 If you put too many devices in the segment, it will occur more frequently.

 multiple access